Meet Social Security Disability and Veterans Disability Lawyer Michael Hartup

-For the past decade, Michael Hartup has dedicated his practice to representing disabled individuals.
+For the past decade, Michael Hartup has dedicated his practice to representing disabled individuals from the greater Jackson, Tennessee, and Paducah, Kentucky, areas as they seek Social Security Disability or Veterans Disability benefits.
 He believes in the compassionate and respectful representation of the unfortunate individuals who have been left unable to work to support themselves and their families due to injury or illness.

 Mike represents hundreds of disabled individuals in hearings and appeals every year, but he makes it a priority to meet with each of his clients personally and to be available to their individual needs.
 He understands that many are bewildered and frustrated by the bureaucratic claims process.
 He believes it is important to take the time to explain the process and law to his clients and to prepare them for what to expect throughout each step of appeal.